franciscoxavier04/pm-BIM/docs/user-guide/meetings/one-time-meetings/README.md

 Click **Save** to add the outcome agenda.

 After saving an agenda item outcome, you can still edit it.
-Click the **More** (three dots) menu on the right edge of each outcome item and select *Edit outocme*.
+Click the **More** (three dots) menu on the right edge of each outcome item and select *Edit outcome*.

 ![Edit an agenda item outcome in OpenProject meetings](openproject_userguide_meetings_agenda_outcome_more_menu.png)